tri-cods/github-pages/sections/03-deploy.md

 <img src="../static/repo-details.png" alt="repository details" width="60%">

 Now you'll notice that a url has appeared.

-After your 'commit' history, you'll see a yellow dot that indicates your site is in the process of deploying.
+## Waiting for GitHub Pages

+From your main page, you should be able to tell whether GitHub Pages has finished deploying your site.
+After your latest 'commit', you'll see a brownish-yellow dot or a green check mark.

 <img src="../static/progress-check.png" alt="view status of jekyll build">

-Once the dot becomes a green check mark, navigate to your URL and marvel at your new website.
+The dot indicates that your site is in the process of deploying.
+Once the dot becomes a green check mark, navigate to your URL and marvel at your new website!

-## How it works

-While we wait for the site to build, let's take a look at what's going on under the hood.
+Sometimes this process takes a few minutes.
+While we wait for the site to build, let's talk about what it's doing.

 [<<<Back](02-repo.md) | [Next>>>](04-how.md)